Cellnex

-Cellnex Telecom is a Spanish wireless telecommunications infrastructure and services company with up to 135,000 sites -including forecast roll-outs up to 2030- throughout Europe.
-Its activity is divided into four main areas: services for telecommunications infrastructures; audiovisual broadcasting networks; security and emergency network services; and solutions for the intelligent management of urban infrastructures and services (smart cities and Internet of things).
+Cellnex Telecom is a Spanish telecommunications infrastructure and services company.
+The company operates a portfolio of over 110,000 telecommunications sites in ten European countries (Spain, France, Italy, United Kingdon, Poland, Portugal, Sweden, Denmark, Netherlands and Switzerland), providing share-use infrastructure primarily to mobile networks operators.
+Its activity is divided into four main areas: telecommunications infrastructures; distributed antenna Systems (DAS), small cells and other network services; broadcast networks; fibre, connectivity and hosting services.

+Cellnex was formed in 2015 as a spin-off of the telecommunications infrastructure division of Abertis and listed on the Madrid Stock Exchange that same year.
+It became a component of the IBEX 35 index in June 2016.
+Between 2015 and 2022, the company expanded from its original base in Spain to twelve European markets through a series of acquisitions.
+In November 2022, Cellnex announced a strategic shift away from acquisition-led growth towards organic expansion and deleveraging.

 Marco Patuano is the CEO since the Annual Shareholder's Meeting hold in June 2023, ratified the appointment.
 He succeeds Tobias Martinez, who led the company through its significant growth and expansion since its IPO in 2015.

-Anne Bouverot is the non-executive Chair of the Company since March 2023.
-She was an independent director of Cellnex since May 2018 and also member of the Audit and Risk Management Committee.

-The company's legal headquarters have been located at the offices on Calle Juan Esplandiú in Madrid since October 2017 due to the 2017–2018 Spanish constitutional crisis.
-However, the majority of their employees remain in Barcelona and the board of directors has not ruled out returning the legal headquarters to Barcelona.

-Cellnex Telecom had revenues of 3,499€Mn in 2022 and an EBITDA of 2,630€Mn.
-At the end of 2022, there were 3,018 employees.
+Cellnex Telecom had revenues of 3,995€Mn in 2025 and an EBITDA of 3,317€Mn.
+At the end of 2025, there were 2,511 employees..
 Cellnex Telecom is listed on the market of the Bolsa de Madrid and is part of the IBEX35.
 It is also part of the sustainability indices FTSE4GOOD, CDP (Carbon Disclosure Project) and Standard Ethics.

 History

-In 2000, Acesa Telecom (later Abertis Telecom) acquired 52% of Tradia and merged into Abertis Telecom (now Cellnex Telecom).
+In 2000, Acesa Telecom (later Abertis Telecom) acquired 52% of Tradia, a Spanish broadcasting infrastructure company, and merged into Abertis Telecom (now Cellnex Telecom).
 Three years later, after Auna was spun-off, Retevisión's audiovisual business became part of Abertis Telecom.
 In 2005, the deployment of Digital Terrestrial Television began in Spain, with a network that reached 80% population coverage carrying out the first tests in Madrid, Barcelona, Valencia, Zaragoza and Gijón.
 In 2006, the company was awarded the contract by which it became the operator of DTT signals for Spanish broadcasters with national coverage.
 In 2010, the “Analogue Blackout” occurred in Spain, after the complete digitization of Abertis Telecom network of centers.
 Between 2012 and 2013, the company acquired more than 2,500 telecommunication towers from Telefónica and Yoigo, and laid the foundations for its future position as a neutral operator.
-In 2014, it acquired TowerCo, an Italian telecommunications operator, which manages the mobile phone towers located in the entire motorway network of Italy, thus initiating the process of internationalization.
+In 2014, the company made its first international acquisition by entering the Italian market, it acquired TowerCo, an Italian telecommunications operator, which manages the mobile phone towers located in the entire motorway network of Italy, thus initiating the process of internationalization.
 That same year it deployed the first Internet of Things (IoT) network in Spain with Sigfox technology.